Educational background

 Jazz Festival Willisau, Montreux Jazz Festival, Festival für Alte Music,

-Zürich, etc.
+Zürich, etc. and in

 In 1997 he’s called to London for a tour with the Gene Calderazzo